 “Colombia?
 Don’t become a drugs mule.”

 Indeed synonymous in recent decades with the bloodshed of over 200,000 people, and in its hey day, the cocaine capital of the world, this South American country was something of a PR disaster on the global stage until just a few years ago.
-Certainly not somewhere anyone in their right mind would think to pop for a holiday.
+Certainly not somewhere anyone would decide to pop for a holiday.

 Thanks to cocaine baron Pablo Escobar – now immortalised through the popularity of Netflix series Narcos – and his infamous cartels, the country was held in a drugs-fuelled war that lasted throughout the 1980s and 1990s.